microsoft/yardl/docs/matlab/language.md

 is greater than the previous value.
 In the example above, `execute` would have the value 4.

-Like Enums, Flags are generated as custom Matlab class definitions.
+Like Enums, Flags are generated as custom MATLAB class definitions.

 Example usage: